Three Trump-resistant investment ideas to consider

 Disclosure: The author owns shares of Hydro One.

-For a guide to the best-paying GIC and savings accounts at alternative lenders, go to bit.ly/carrickGIC.Report Typo/Error
+For a guide to the best-paying GIC and savings accounts at alternative lenders, click here.Report Typo/Error

 Follow David Berman on Twitter: @dberman_ROB